Fifth Generation

 HEIRS-AT-LAW of JOHN FRETWELL, formerly of Leeds, grocer, deceased, wanted.
 He had three brothers, namely, Francis, Peter and William.
 Francis is supposed to have died without issue.
 Peter had two daughters, Mary and Ann.
 Mary married John Robinson, weaver, of Deighton or Sheepbridge, near Huddersfield.
 She is supposed to have died there about 1833.
 The descendants of the said William Fretwell being known, need not claim.

 The Executors of the Will were Charles Todd, George Newton, and John Eyres, the latter being given a legacy of 19 guineas.
 The Will was witnessed by M Blonne, Solicitor, Leeds, and his Clerk, Thomas Tubb.
-The premature death of Charles Todd, however, required a codicil dated 27th February 1854 to be added, which was witnessed by Edward Dawson, Incumbent of St. James' Leeds, and H Dawson, Solicitor, Leeds.
+The premature death of Charles Todd, however, required a codicil dated 27 February 1854 to be added, which was witnessed by Edward Dawson, Incumbent of St. James' Leeds, and H Dawson, Solicitor, Leeds.
 "Whereas Charles Todd one of my Executors has lately died now I appoint my niece Isabella Todd of Leeds widow of the said Charles Todd and Henry May of the Hope Nursery Leeming Lane in the County of York nurseryman Executors in place of the said Charles Todd."
-The Will was duly proved on 17th November 1855 by George Newton of Leeds, Painter - one of the original Executors, Isabella Todd of the same place, and Henry May of Leeming Lane, Burneston in the County of York, Nurseryman.
+The Will was duly proved on 17 November 1855 by George Newton of Leeds, Painter - one of the original Executors, Isabella Todd of the same place, and Henry May of Leeming Lane, Burneston in the County of York, Nurseryman.
 The final documentation on the estate was an 1890 reconciliation of accounts made on the death of the last living annuitant, Eliza Hollings.
-Click on the link to see John Fretwell's Will
+Refer also to John Fretwell's Will

 Peter Fretwell

 Peter arrived just over 18 months after John, and was the eighth child born to John and Isabella in the space of just under twelve years.
-He was baptised at St. Mary's, Tadcaster on 10th August 1764.
+He was baptised at St. Mary's, Tadcaster, on 10 August 1764.
 Unlike his brothers John and William, but possibly following the example of brother Francis, Peter did not work in the family business.
 He must have done some form of apprenticeship as he earned his living as a Cabinet Maker.
 Whether he worked for himself or for someone else is not known.
 Just after his 23rd birthday Peter married Elizabeth Robinson, daughter of John Robinson of Kirkgate, Leeds.
-Elizabeth was 8 years older than Peter, having been born on 29th July 1756 and baptised on 6th September of that year, probably at St Peter's Parish Church, Leeds.
+Elizabeth was 8 years older than Peter, having been born on 29 July 1756 and baptised on 6 September of that year, probably at St Peter's Parish Church, Leeds.
 The marriage was solemnized by John Cooper, Curate of St Peter's Church on 5th November 1787, by banns, also at St Peter's Church.
 Witnesses to the marriage were Henrietta Robinson (possibly a sister to Elizabeth) and Thomas Knight.
 By their fifth wedding anniversary three children had been born to Peter and Elizabeth-one son John, 1786, and two daughters Mary, 1790 and Ann, 1792.
-Elizabeth died aged 67 on 4th November and was buried on 7th November 1823 at St. John's Church, Leeds, Francis Cookson, Curate, officiating.
+Elizabeth died aged 67 on 4 November and was buried on 7 November 1823 at St. John's Church, Leeds, Francis Cookson, Curate, officiating.
 1823 must have been a particularly sad year with both Elizabeth and her daughter dying within 3 months of each other.
 An inscription on a tombstone, lying flat against the east-side outside of St John's Church, Leeds commemorates not only Elizabeth's death, but also that of their younger daughter Ann (and later that of the first daughter, Mary).

-The notation on Elizabeth's burial certificate describes her as a widow.
+The notation on Elizabeth's burial registration describes her as a widow.
 This begs the question as to what happened to Peter.
 The date of his death is unknown, but it is reputed that he died in the West Indies.
 Certainly by the time his brother's solicitors were seeking legal heirs the family had lost touch with Peter's family.
 From the notice it is clear that they were unaware of Peter's daughter Ann's death, or the date of Mary's, nor were they sure if Peter and Elizabeth had any grandchildren.
 Taking as fact that Peter did go to the West Indies begs the questions - When? - How? - by what vessel/s? and Why?
 Further research may uncover more information about the roving Peter.

 William Fretwell